dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 let customer = customerRepository.get(customerData.id);
 ```

-1 Create a repository for instances of the related object (if one isn’t already present).
+1 Create a repository for instances of the related object (if one isn't already present).

 2 Ensure the constructor has a way of looking up the correct instance of the related object.